jcmdln/gein/Readme.md

   cleanup      Remove junk created during install
 ```

+If you want to fork this script or start with a basic Gentoo
+installation, simply stop after running the `minimal` pass and do as you
+wish.
+The `azryn` script is meant to be modular and allow configuration,
+so if you notice any issues please feel free to submit a PR.

 ## Warnings
 - AzrynOS is not production-ready, proceed with caution.
-- This installation relies on the Gentoo Live CD
-  - In the future, there will be a custom Live CD and/or USB image.
-- There is no automatic partitioning process, you will need to manually
-  partition your disks and mounting them before proceeding.
-  - Later this will be slightly improved by using partition labels.
-- Read the entire script and thumb through the configuration files.
-  - Some environment variables at the top of the script will need to be
-    modified.
-Read the Gentoo Handbook for your intended architecture if
-    anything is unclear.
+- You must manually partition and mount your disks.
+  - Consult your Gentoo Handbook.

 ## FAQ
-- How much about Gentoo will I need to know to use AzrynOS?
+- "How much about Gentoo will I need to know to use AzrynOS?"
-  - If you have a little bit of Linux experience and can read shell scripts
-    along with documentation it should be fairly straightforward.
+  - I would suggest reading the Gentoo Handbook and every file in this
+    project before proceeding.
-- How long does this take to install?
+- "How long does this take to install?"
-  - About 1-4 hours for the minimal install depending on the hardware it's
+  - About 1 to 4 hours for the minimal install.
+    - Most time-consuming packages are GCC 6.4 and Linux.
-    being installed to, and expect to spend 4-24 hours for the complete
+  - About 4 to 24 hours for the complete installation.
-    installation.
+    - Most time-consuming packages are Mesa and Chromium.
-- I keep getting boot failures after installing in a VirtualBox VM?
+- "I keep getting boot failures after installing in a VirtualBox VM?"
-  - Yea...
-You have to remove the virtual optical drive from the boot order
+  - Remove the virtual disk drive from the boot order and restart.
-    manually in the settings of your VM.
-Afterwards it should work without
-    issue.